jasonburk/HemisphericViews/weblog/Episodes/Episode 001/Episode 001 - Transcript.md

 to wrap that back around,
 people either love or hate HomeKit.
 I'm in the love camp for sure.
-I think it's just, it's what we've as nerds and geeks always wanted technology to be is where you could speak to your house, right?
+I think it's just, it's what we've, as nerds and geeks always wanted technology to be is where you could speak to your house, right?
 And actually have it perform things and be useful.
 So I, we, my wife and I both love HomeKit.